-The report will be handled by the Compliance Officer and the Compliance Manager (hereinafter called, the "Report Handler").
+The report will be handled by the Compliance Officer and the Compliance Manager (hereinafter, the "Report Manager").

-If the Report Handler believes that he cannot handle a certain report, either because he would be directly or indirectly involved in the report, or on any other reasonable grounds, he must report this immediately to the President of Atenor's Audit Committee.
-Where appropriate and for any reason whatsoever, the President of Atenor'S Audit Committee or the Report Handler may also appoint an ad hoc Compliance Officer.
+If the Report Manager believes that he cannot handle a certain report, either because he would be directly or indirectly involved in the report, or on any other reasonable grounds, he must report this immediately to the President of Atenor's Audit Committee.
+Where appropriate and for any reason whatsoever, the President of Atenor'S Audit Committee or the Report Manager may also appoint an ad hoc Compliance Officer.